tomgxz/Kraken/README.md

 The `site.ini` config file will contain all of the information about the site settings, theming and preferences.

 ### Algorithms
 The main parts of this solution are using a SQL database to store information about the multi-user system, the UI design and interactivity, and the actual drag-and-drop editor, with the drag-and-drop editor being the most complex.

+#### Drag-and-drop editor algorithms
 The main things that the drag-and-drop editor should be able to do are:
 - Display a resize box around a clicked element.
 - Resize an element when its resize box is dragged.
 - Preview a live display of a dragged element (moving with the cursor), along with the resize box rendering where the element will land when dropped (snapping to the grid).